holoviz/holoviews/doc/developer_guide/index.md

 This environment can be created by running `pixi run install`, which will set up the environment and make an editable install of HoloViews.

+To activate this environment you can run `pixi shell`, this is equivalent to `source venv/bin/activate` in a virtual environment or `conda activate` in a conda environment.

-If you need to run a command directly instead of via `pixi`, you can activate the developer environment by running `pixi shell`, and run your command (e.g. `pytest holoviews/tests/<somefile.py>`).
+If you need to run a command directly instead of via `pixi`, you activate the environment and run your command (e.g. `pytest holoviews/tests/<somefile.py>`).

 ### VS Code